vygr/ChrysaLisp/STATUS.md

 This is the first stage of changing all network node id's to be multi-byte identifiers.

+Dynamic assignment of tx, rx link channels and routing/service pings moved to kernel task.

 ------

 New `lib/clenv/clenv.inc` library for accessing `.hostenv` variable assignments.